tari-project/tari/RFC/src/RFC-0120_Consensus.md

 * Represented as a single unsigned 64-bit integer.

-#### Witness_mr
+#### Input_mr

-This is the merkle root of all witness data for the block, which consists of the script signature and sender metadata signature of every transactional input and output.
-It is used to proof that all witness data in the block is correct and has not been tampered with.
-The order of the leaves at the bottom of the mountain range MUST be an ordering of the transactional inputs and then the outputs.
-The items that are hashed MUST be either the script signature or sender metadata signature respectively.
-This ensures that nodes who receive a block can verify that the witness data is unchanged.
+This is the merkle root of all the inputs in the block, which consists of the hashed inputs.
+It is used to prove that all inputs are correct and not changed after mining.
+This MUST be constructed by adding in order, the hash of every input contained in the block.

-The witness_mr MUST confirm to the following:
+The input_mr MUST confirm to the following:

 * Represented as an array of unsigned 8-bit integers (bytes) in little-endian format.
 * The hashing function used must be blake2b with a 256 bit digest.

-#### Range_proof_mr
+#### Witness_mr

-This is the merkle root of the range proofs.
+This is the merkle root of the output witness data.
+Contained in this merkle mountain range is the rangeproofs and sender_meta_data signatures of all created outputs.
+This MUST be constructed by adding the Hash ( `RangeProof` || `sender_meta_data signature`) in order for every output contain in the block.

-The range_proof_mr MUST confirm to the following:
+The witness_mr MUST confirm to the following:

 * Represented as an array of unsigned 8-bit integers (bytes) in little-endian format.
 * The hashing function used must be blake2b with a 256 bit digest.